Vette1123/vite-starter-template/README.md

 ## Introduction

-Welcome to [Sadge Template](https://github.com/Vette1123/Next.js-starter-template)!
+Welcome to [Sadge Template](https://github.com/Vette1123/vite-starter-template)!
 This is a custom Vite project starter template designed to help you kickstart your web development projects quickly and efficiently.

+You can also find Sadge NextJS template [here](https://github.com/Vette1123/next-js-starter-template)

 ## Features